How much does online reputation management cost, and what’s the best solution for small businesses?

 Three options for online reputation management for small business: cost, advantages, and disadvantages

 For small businesses, there are really three ways to approach the vital task of online reputation management: 1) do it all yourself; 2) hire an online reputation management firm; or 3) use reputation management software that automates and/or simplifies the process.

-Manage your business’s online reputation yourself
+Manage your business’s online reputation yourself at no cost

 Some small business owners choose to manage their online reputation themselves.
 If you have the time and aptitude to consistently monitor and manage your business pages on all the review sites and the reviews you receive there, as well as your social media platforms, and if you have set up Google Alerts for your business, you might have reasonably good success with this approach, particularly if you don’t have a serious problem with negative online content about your business.

 - Cost = Free.
 All it costs you is your time

 - Ease of use = Moderate to difficult

 - Time savings = Poor

 - Effectiveness with standard reputation management tasks = Moderate to good